 Luckily, it’s nothing very serious.
 Nothing to be worried too much about.
-Treatment is done by removing the stone through a minor surgery using a local anesthesia under your tongue.
+Treatment is done by removing the stone through a minor surgery using local anesthesia under your tongue.

-Although it was only a minor surgery, I kept asking the question, “Why me?”
+Although it was only minor surgery, I kept asking the question, “Why me?”
 I feel like I already have a long list of medical history and unusual diseases.
 I remember I had the worst experience of asthma when I was a child, have intermittent bouts of migraines, no longer have the appendix.
-Just a year ago I was on treatment for alopecia followed by GERD (Gastroesophageal reflux disease) and now this.
+Just a year ago I was on treatment for alopecia followed by GERD (Gastroesophageal reflux disease) and now, this.

 I know there are people who have far worse medical problems than me.
 It’s just sometimes you ask these questions, you know.
 Yes, I know I’m luckier than others.
 And I am constantly thankful for being alive and healthy every day of my life.

 The real question is, “What is a salivary duct stone?”.
 Upon research, I’ve learned that there are more names for this condition.
 It’s also called salivary calculi or salivary stones.
 It is where a calcified mass or sialolith forms within a salivary gland, usually in the duct.

 Salivary stones form when chemicals in the saliva accumulate in the duct or gland.
 They mostly contain calcium.
 The exact cause is not known.
 But factors contributing to less saliva production and/or thickened saliva may be risk factors for salivary stones.
 These factors include dehydration, poor eating, and use of certain medications including some antihistamines, blood pressure drugs, psychiatric drugs, and bladder control drugs.
 Trauma to the salivary glands may also raise the risk for salivary stones.

 Where did I go wrong?
 Am I not drinking enough water?
 (Maybe!)
 Is it my eating habits?
 (Probably!)
 I’m not taking any drugs mentioned.
 I tell you that, guys.
 So, what went wrong?